 It was good to see my post on bats published as a letter to the editor in the Addison Independent yesterday.
 It’s important for local residents to be aware that routine practices of the Brandon Leicester Salisbury Goshen Insect Control District (BLSG) could have serious environmental impacts which the residents are ultimately responsible for.
-I was also pleased that the owner/publisher/editor of the Independent, Angelo Lynn, recognized the importance of the topic and wrote a related editorial for the same issue.
+I was also pleased that the owner/publisher/editor of the Independent, Angelo Lynn, recognized the importance of the topic and wrote a related editorial for the same issue (Insect Control District’s mistake, or a nuisance suit by a relentless opponent?).
 My pride swelled with every mention of my name until after a dozen of them when I recognized that the editorial was not about bats or BLSG but about me.

 It was a bit puzzling to see someone who I have never met express such strong opinions about me until I realized that the opinions were not those of Lynn but of Ben Lawton, the BLSG Chair.
 I have never met Lawton either, but he reads what I write about mosquito control and is entitled to his opinion.
 Strangely, Lawton has never responded to my posts himself but is now enlisting others to do it for him.

 Lawton-Lynn make a couple of points about my letter including that I did “not cite any studies that have connected the decline of the bat population to the district’s spraying.”
 That is true because of course there are no such studies.
 If there were any studies showing that BLSG’s spraying killed or harmed even a single federally endangered or threatened species of bat, BLSG would be desperately Googling “How to use larvicides better.”